bibhush-nepal/ml_practice/README.md

 # ml_practice
-Some of the ML models implemented from scratch
+Some of the ML models implemented from scratch.
+ML implementations of real world datasets obtained from kaggle (done using sklearn or pytorch libraries).